-Janet, our designer, has 27 years of experience in interior design with special expertise in kitchen and bath design.
+Janet, our designer, has over 30 years of experience in interior design with special expertise in kitchen and bath design.
 She works closely with each client to select interior and exterior finishes that reflect their own personal style.
 Janet studied at the New York School of Interior Design.

-Michael is an award winning architectural designer.
-Michael has been building homes for over 35 years, 23 of those in Florida’s extreme sub-tropic climate.
-Having personally designed and then built several hundred homes, Michael has an expert knowledge of costs and buildings methods.
+Michael is an award winning residential designer.
+Michael has been building homes for over 42 years, 32 of those in Florida’s sub-tropic climate.
+Having personally designed and then built over four hundred homes, Michael has an expert knowledge of costs and building methods.
 As the lead designer and chief visionary, Michael overseas each project from concept drawings to the final walk-through.What is the difference between a custom and a semi-custom home?

 This is a serious topic to be sure.
 It can take seven to eighteen months to build your home and you must know that your builder has the financial wherewithal to complete the job and pay all the bills.
 If the builder does not pay his bills, the sub-contractors and suppliers can put a lien against your house.
 This is a routine practice and can leave you stuck with the bills.
 In addition, if the builder does not finish your home, you will have to hire a new builder and will end up paying for some things twice.What is the Claim’s Free Award?

 The Bonded Builders Home Warranty is a warranty your home comes with.
 It covers things that may come up after the completion of your home and the builder’s own warranty period.
 The Annual Bonded Builders Home Warranty Claim’s Free Award is given out annually to builders with no claims in that year.
 Machin Design Builders is the only builder in Palm Coast who has not had a single claim made in 42 consecutive years!Where can I check on a builder’s building history?